 If you’re thinking about buying a house from a seller using seller financing (also called “owner financing”) make sure you’re aware of the advantages as the drawbacks!
-Keep reading this blog post to learn the 5 disadvantages of buying a home via owner financing in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area so you can be prepared
+Keep reading this blog post to learn the 5 disadvantages of buying a home via owner financing in North Carolina & New Jersey so you can be prepared

 When a seller wants to sell their home in the 08691 zip code area, they could wait for buyers to come up with bank financing, but there’s another option as well: they can offer owner financing (also called “seller financing”) in which the seller acts as the bank.
 The buyer simply pays monthly payments to the seller until the house is paid off.

 For many people, owner financing is an excellent alternative because it allows buyers to get into a home that they might not have the credit to purchase, plus it gives the seller a steady cash flow if they don’t want or need the large amount of money from the sale of the house.

 But is owner financing right for everyone?
 It may not be.

 5 Disadvantages Of Buying A Home Via Owner Financing In North Carolina & New Jersey

 Bank financing is the most common way to sell so some owners might not be aware of owner financing as an option to sell their house.
 (However, we do owner financing and it’s very common at our office so give us a call at (704) 644-8777 | (609) 807-1497 to talk to us about our owner financing options).

 Because it can be harder to find an owner willing to do owner financing, that might mean you have fewer potential houses to choose from when buying, or it might mean that you have to look at more houses before you find one that the owner is willing to sell through owner financing.